 Regina Scott started writing novels in the third grade.
 Thankfully for literature as we know it, she didn't actually sell her first Regency romance novel until she had learned a bit more about writing such as vocabulary, sentence structure, and plot.
 After numerous short stories and articles in magazines and trade journals, she got serious about her novel writing.
 The Regency romance The Unflappable Miss Fairchild was her first novel to be published (March 1998).
 In 2011, she was delighted to move into Christian romance with the publication of The Irresistible Earl.
+October 2019 will mark her debut for prestigious publisher Revell.
 Her novels have been translated into Dutch, German, Italian, and Portuguese; and a large number have been issued in hardcover, large print editions.
 She has twice won the prestigious RT Book Reviews Reviewer's Choice award for best historical Christian romance of its type, for The Heiress's Homecoming in 2013 and Would-Be Wilderness Wife in 2015.

 Regina Scott and her husband are the parents of two sons.
-They reside in the Puget Sound area of Washington State and are members of the Church of the Nazarene.
+They reside in the Puget Sound area of Washington State on the way to Mt.
+Rainier and are members of the Church of the Nazarene.
 Regina Scott is a graduate of the University of Washington.
 She comes by her writing talent naturally--both her parents were excellent writers in their vocations as teacher and electrical technician.
 Her mother envisioned the plot for "Sweeter Than Candy," the novella which was written as a tribute to her.

 Regina Scott has learned to fence, driven four-in-hand, dressed as a Regency dandy, and sailed on a tall ship, all in the name of research, of course.
 Her extensive historical, fantasy, and science fiction costume collection takes up the entire closet in her office.